 5. Meet Donors Face-to-Face to Increase Donor Retention

 Fundraising events aren’t just about raising money; they’re about building connections.
+They are pivotal in guiding donors along their donor journey, from the first donation to becoming lifelong supporters.
 Here’s why hosting an in-person event can be a game-changer for your nonprofit:

 Boosted Revenue: Offset your event expenses by charging an entry fee.
 Aim to set your ticket sales target a notch higher, say 20% more than your event budget, ensuring a healthy profit margin dedicated to your mission.